We have this SINGLE question asked thousands of times:

-Sandalwood is very different, and its heartwood offers a strong aroma, sweet, warm, spicy and woody.
+Sandalwood is very different, and its heartwood offers a strong aroma, sweet, warm, creamy and woody.
 You could smell it directly, even from the wood log.

 The above beads smell very close to Mysore Sandalwood incense or powder.